PepeDuke/Duck/README.md

 }
 ```

 Functions/methods in Duck.
 In Duck we call them functions.
-The difference from container is thay must use () argument space to be declared. () can't be ommited as it is deterministic factor for functions.
+The difference from containers is they must use () argument space to be declared. () can't be omitted as it is a deterministic factor for functions.
 ``` c++
 Foo()  // <-- this is declaration of function
 {